Stellakats/EL2805_KTH_reinforcement_learning/README.md

 # EL2805_KTH_reinforcement_learning
-KTH reinforcement learning course labs
+KTH reinforcement learning course labs:
+* Lab1: Create an agent that solves a maze problem by  by modelling it as a Markov Decision Property Task and using Policy Iteration
+* Lab2: Apply  deep  reinforcement  learning  to  solve  the  popular  cartpole  problem in classic control theory.

 experiments for question (g): &nbsp;